NovySan/unl-digifab/sessions/week8.md

 - Code
   - Make a copy of your Blink code from above.
   - we need to change the line in `setup()` where the `pinMode()` is declared.
 Change `LED_BUILTIN` to the

+TODO:
+- Change the `delay()`.
+Experiment with how the delays change the blinking rate and duration.
+- Add more blinks.
+Can you spell out morse code?

 ## Homework
 - Meaningful Signal